Updated December 2022 to add instructions for Windows

 ssh-keygen -t rsa -b 4096 -o -a 100 ssh-keygen -t ed25519 -a 100

 Then you need to copy the public part of the key to the destination server.
-Luckily, there is a tool that does just this:
+Luckily, there is a tool that does just this (on Linux):

 For now, that's it.
 If I ever get really bored, I might set up my own SSH Certificate Authority.
 However, my todo list is long enough that I don't foresee getting bored anytime soon.